 A mysterious letter detailing a supposed Islamist plot to take over schools shocked Britain in 2014.
 But who wrote it?
 From Serial Productions and The New York Times, “The Trojan Horse Affair,” an investigation that became bigger than we ever imagined.
 All eight parts are available now, wherever you get your podcasts.

-S06 E06 Combatting Online Misinformation and Disinformation – Pod for the Cause
+S06 E10: Attacks on Black Political Power – Pod for the Cause